10 Of The Most Passionate Celebrity Environmental Activists

 I’m already a fan of Mr. Redford due to his formation of the Sundance Foundation, but he is very involved with environmental causes as well.
 He is a trustee with the Natural Resources Defense Council and has written several environmental activism blogs for Huffington Post.

 During his time as Vinny Chase and now post-Vinny, Adrian has supported over 19 charities and is mostly involved with issues surrounding the damaging of our environment and how it will affect our food supply.
 He even had his own show on discovery channel, “Alter Eco”.

 Sting was an early supporter of protecting our earth’s rainforests.
 The Rainforest Foundation was created by Sting and his wife Trudie Styler.
 The group has several big wins in saving tropical rainforest, and has helped preserve over 115,000 square kilometres.

-This movie star is a fairly well-know and long-time activist.
+This movie star is a truly famous environmental activist.
 He produced the environmental documentary “The 11th Hour”.
 He serves on many boards that support animal and environmental activism including the World Wildlife Federation and Global Green USA.

 Cate is a green living celebrity who supports many different causes, but does focus on climate care.
 She has been a long-time ambassador for the Australian Conservation Foundation and has lobbied for carbon tax to limit greenhouse gases and help sustain climate control.